Ā mātou mahi What we do

 Eke Panuku centres its urban regeneration around council property that is no longer required to deliver council services.
 These properties are transformed through development agreements with partners to create a mix of sustainable homes, commercial premises and public amenities.
 Wherever practical, designs promote public transport, walking and cycling.

-By incorporating vibrant public spaces, community facilities in these developments, Eke Panuku fosters social interactions, economic development, community cohesion, and improved health.
+By incorporating vibrant public spaces and community facilities into these developments, Eke Panuku fosters social interactions, economic development, community cohesion, and improved health.

 We collaborate with mana whenua to integrate cultural elements, reinforcing local identity and supporting arts and culture.

-Revenue from property sales funds community amenities in the regeneration location.
+Revenue from property sales helps fund community amenities in the regeneration location, or is returned to Auckland Council to reduce rates.

 Our development partners